yangliumech/yangliumech.github.io/_pages/cv.md

 Selected Publications
 ======

+1. Yang Liu, Sepideh Razavid, Pietro Cicuta, Dominic Vella and Alain Goriely∗.
+Tensional wrinkling of thin elastic sheets with two circular holes.
+Journal of the Mechanics and Physics of Solids.
+2026, 216, 106760.
-1. Zhenwei Liu, Yang Liu, Yue-Sheng Wang.
+2. Zhenwei Liu, Yang Liu, Yue-Sheng Wang.
 On wave propagation of pre-stressed hyperelastic bilayers.
 International Journal of Engineering Science.
 2026, 223, 104515.
-2. Tao Zhang, Luis Dorfmann, Yang Liu.
+3. Tao Zhang, Luis Dorfmann, Yang Liu.
 Buckling of residually stressed cylindrical tubes under compression.
 International Journal of Solids and Structures.
 2025, 321, 113578.
-3. Yang Liu, Rui-Cheng Liu, Wanyu Ma and Alain Goriely.
+4. Yang Liu, Rui-Cheng Liu, Wanyu Ma and Alain Goriely.
 Post-buckling of fiber-reinforced soft tissues.
 Journal of the Mechanics and Physics of Solids.
 2025, 203, 106220.
-4. Yang Liu, Alain Goriely, L. Angela Mihai.
+5. Yang Liu, Alain Goriely, L. Angela Mihai.
 Elephant trunk wrinkles: A mathematical model of function and form.
 Nonlinearity.
 2025, 38(3), 035004.
-5. Yang Liu, Qianqian Ji and Alain Goriely.
+6. Yang Liu, Qianqian Ji and Alain Goriely.
 Surface wrinkling of a hyperelastic half-space coated by a liquid crystal elastomer film.
 International Journal of Solids and Structures.
 2024, 299, 112895.
-6. Rui-Cheng Liu, Yang Liu and Alain Goriely.
+7. Rui-Cheng Liu, Yang Liu and Alain Goriely.
 Surface wrinkling of a film coated to a graded substrate.
 Journal of the Mechanics and Physics of Solids.
 2024, 186, 105603.
-7. Yang Liu.
+8. Yang Liu.
 Higher order solution to the Euler buckling threshold for compressible hyperelastic bilayers.
 Acta Mechanica Sinica.
 2023, 39(8), 422379.
-8. Yang Liu, Tian Liang, Yuxin Fu, Yu-Xin Xie and Yue-Sheng Wang.
-A novel buckling pattern in periodically porous elastomers with applications to elastic wave regulations.
-Extreme Mechanics Letters.
-2022, 54, 101781.
 9. Rui-Cheng Liu, Yang Liu and Zongxi Cai.
 Influence of the growth gradient on surface wrinkling and pattern transition in growing tubular tissues.
 Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences.
 2021, 477(2254), 20210441.
 10. Yang Liu, Wendi Ma and Hui-Hui Dai.
 On a consistent finite-strain plate model of nematic liquid crystal elastomers.
 Journal of the Mechanics and Physics of Solids.
 2020, 145, 104169.